ezekg/flint/README.md

 You may define containers, which simply act as a row without the `float` property.
 This is really only useful on fixed grid layouts, or if you have a max-width set, but can be used elsewhere as a simple wrapper if desired.
+If you have `center-container` set to `true`, then it will also center your element using `auto` left and right margins.

 ```scss
 .container {